piofthings/web/dev/posts/piwars-2019-setting-up-prerequisites.md

 ### Hello Bot-Hub: The Pre-requisites

 BotHub is the NodeJS application that hosts the MQTT Server using Mosca.
-It will be running on the ```J2 Cruncher``` (the Raspberry Pi 3B+).
+It will be running on the ```Cruncher``` (the Raspberry Pi 3B+).
 Following is a dump of the steps I took to setup Redis and NodeJS.

 Wwe setup some pre-requisites on our Raspberry Pi 3 B+ that's going to be the byte 'Cruncher' for the robot.
 Its responsibilities including running the MQTT service bus